nortikin/nikitron_tools/README.md

     b.
 Spreads objects (flat curves initially) to layout, so you can export them to dxf for work in autocad.
     c.
 Names objects by 3Dtext.
     d.
 INndexes object's vertices by 3Dtext.
     f.
 Links all selected object's materials slots to object or data.
     g.
+Join text and mesh if matrix location equal
+    h.
 CONNECT TWO OBJECTS with edges!
 It is main feature.
 So, he connects both object's vertices with custom shift and at the end hooks them to initial objects!
-    h.
+    i.
 Make compliment in Russian.
-    i.
+    j.
 Makes super curves with Clifford Attractors - mathematically sin/cos definitions for cool curves.
-    j.
+    k.
 Make bound boxes of objects.
-    k.
+    l.
 Delete orientations (if you made much of them and watn make some order in scene).
     m.
 Counts edges length.
     n.
 Counts Area of object's polygons.
     q. http://blenderaddonlist.blogspot.com/2013/11/addon-nikitron-tools.html